duongel/XcodeKeyBindings/README.md

 # Note
 - Your user password is required to write to `/Applications/Xcode.app/Contents/Frameworks/IDEKit.framework/Versions/A/Resources/`
-- Replaces all current key bindings!
+- Warning: this replaces all current key bindings!

+# Outlook
+- Append new commands to existing ones